SQ Begin W/Your Name!

 SQ Begin W/Your Name!
-(SQ从你的名字开始), also known as Tamen de Gushi (她们的故事 "Their Story") is a Chinese girls' love manhua written and illustrated by Tan Jiu.
-The manhua has been serialized independently online via Tan Jiu's Weibo and Twitter accounts from November 17, 2014, and was later published to Tencent's ACQQ app in January, 2018.
+(SQ从你的名字开始 (SQ: Cóng nǐ de míngzì kāishǐ, SQ: Starting from your name)), also known as Tamen De Gushi (她们的故事 (Their story)) is a Chinese girls' love manhua written and illustrated by Tan Jiu.
+The story follows the daily lives of Sun Jing and Qiu Tong, two teenagers attending different high schools, whose newly formed friendship slowly develops into something romantic.

+The manhua has been serialized independently online via Tan Jiu's Weibo and Twitter accounts from November 17, 2014, and was later published to Tencent's ACQQ app in January 2018.
 A paperback collecting chapters 1 through 141 was published by Zhejiang People's Fine Arts Publishing House on October 1, 2015, under the title SQ Begin W/Your Name!.
-The story follows the daily lives of Sun Jing and Qiu Tong, two teenagers attending different high schools, whose newly formed friendship slowly develops into something romantic.

-Plot
+The series won a Bronze Award in the 2015 International Manga Awards.

+Synopsis

 After Sun Jing keeps seeing the same cute girl from another school at the bus stop each day, she becomes determined to ask her name.
 Once Sun Jing musters up the courage and introduces herself, she begins a new friendship with Qiu Tong.

 Publication

-Written and illustrated by Tan Jiu, SQ was first titled Tamen de Gushi and was serialized independently online via Tan Jiu's Weibo and Twitter account from November 17, 2014, before it was added to Tencent's ACQQ app in January, 2018.
+Written and illustrated by Tan Jiu, SQ was first titled Tamen de Gushi and was serialized independently online via Tan Jiu's Weibo and Twitter account from November 17, 2014, before it was added to Tencent's ACQQ app in January 2018.

 The series was collected into volume format by Zhejiang People's Fine Arts Publishing House under the title SQ Begin W/Your Name!, with the first volume releasing on October 1, 2015.
 On January 15, 2018, Tan Jiu announced that the second print volume had been indefinitely postponed due to the publisher requesting the removal of several romantic scenes between Sun Jing and Qiu Tong.
 Kadokawa licensed the series for a Japanese release in 2020.